 Here is the video:

-Here is the calculator (with both airway closure and R/I ratio videos at the bottom)
+Here is an online respiratory mechanics calculator (with both airway closure and R/I ratio videos at the bottom)

 Other ways to assess Recruitment: set PEEP at two different levels separated by at least 5 cmH20